anna-joe-0305/SURF/README.md

 Running SURF_main.m will call the functions SURF_video_reader.m and SURF_textfile_reader.m in that order.

-The results will be exported to folder, which contains the video.
+The results will be exported to the folder, which contains the video.
 Each "trace" will be saved as a textfile and a plot.
 The events will be listed in event_counter_grid.txt.

 ## Further post-processing
 The SURF_trace n.txt-files and event_counter_grid.txt are used for further post-processing by the remaining three scripts: